Gabriele-Donato/website-materials-/README.md

 **State of the art: 1) added a producer-consumer structure; 2)added temporary output as csv file (this may be easily changed to a Google Sheet, HDFS, JSON etc..
-Proceeding!**
+Proceeding, first checkpoint reached!**

 # What is cooking?